Sign-up ends in:

 All Posts / Articles / Golf Drills & Exercises /

-It’s so much fun to go out to the course and shoot a 72, isn’t it?
-Even an 82 or a 92 for some players is a great score.
+It’s so much fun to go to the course and shoot a 72, right?
+Even an 82 or a 92 is a great score for some players.

 In this video from Art of Simple Golf, you can see what it takes to develop consistency on the driving range, and then you can take this with you to the course.

-When you are able to make clean contact with your feet together, start to think about how your weight transfers from one foot to the other.
+When you can make clean contact with your feet together, start to think about how your weight transfers from one foot to the other.

 This type of movement from the left to the right foot of your weight will help you get a more consistent strike and better results.

-Many golfers are taking this drill and incorporating it into their pre-shot routine because of its effectiveness.
+Many golfers are incorporating this drill into their pre-shot routine because of its effectiveness.

-Sean Foley uses this drill to help golfers of all levels hit better shots and be a more consistent golfer.
+Sean Foley uses this drill to help golfers of all levels hit better shots and become more consistent.

-He believes that all of the best players are able to take the club from the 9 o’clock position to the 3-clock position.
+He believes that all of the best players are able to take the club from the 9 o’clock position to the 3-o’clock position.

 The key is to get good from hip high to hip high.
-If you can do this with a wedge you can do it with an 7 iron, 5 iron, hybrid etc.
+If you can do this with a wedge you can do it with a 7 iron, 5 iron, hybrid etc.

-Start with some extra weight on your left foot and push to the right side and then back to the left as you move through to impact.
+Start with some extra weight on your left foot, push to the right side, and then back to the left as you move through to impact.
 The motion is simple.

 The Pump Drill is a very commonly used drill for better golfers.
 With this video, Chris Ryan shows you how to execute the pump drill.